-Feast on delicious local food, from Scottish haggis to Cornish pasties.
+Feast on delicious British local food and regional specialities, from Scottish haggis to Cornish pasties.

 Arbroath Smokies, Arbroath, Scotland

 An Arbroath Smokie is a haddock that has been salted and smoked over hardwood to produce a fish with an intense, rich smoky flavour and burnished copper colouring.
 The fish are now protected by the European Commission in the same way as Champagne – only haddock smoked in the traditional manner within an 8km radius of Arbroath are considered the genuine article.
 These days they’re exported all over the world and few producers rival Iain Spink.

 These lambs graze on Llanrhidian Marsh, part of the National Trust's Weobley Castle Farm on the Gower Peninsula.
 This tidal marsh supports the salt-tolerant grasses and herbs of samphire, sorrel, sea lavender and thrift that the lambs feed on.
 This gives Gower Salt Marsh Lamb its distinct, rich flavour sought after by top chefs and restaurateurs the world over.